E. LeBron Fairbanks: 3rd Education Commissioner of the Church of the Nazarene (2008–2011)

-Despite having retired from Mount Vernon Nazarene University, Fairbanks accepted unanimous election as the denomination's 3rd Education Commissioner by the General Board of the Church of the Nazarene on February 2008.
+Despite having retired from Mount Vernon Nazarene University, Fairbanks accepted unanimous election as the denomination's 3rd Education Commissioner by the General Board of the Church of the Nazarene in February 2008.
 As the Education Commissioner, it was his responsibility work closely with the International Board of Education (IBOE) of the Church of the Nazarene, a 13-member board representing a consortium of 52 Nazarene colleges, universities, and seminaries Nazarene institutions with over 50,000 students on campuses and learning centers in 120 nations; the denomination’s regional education coordinators from the Asia-Pacific, Eurasia, South America, Mesoamerica, Africa, USA/Canada regions; and administrators and board leaders of the education institutions of the Church of the Nazarene.
 In October 2011 Fairbanks retired as the Education Commissioner for the Church of the Nazarene, and was succeeded by Dr. Daniel Copp.